vip306/IDS-Module1-alt3-New/chapter4.md

 *** =instructions

-- Repeat the previous exercise but this time, order `treat_weight` so that the ratpups are ordered from least heavy to most.
+- Repeat the previous exercise but this time, order `treat_weight` so that the ratpups are ordered from least heavy to most
-- Create an object `ind` that stores the indices needed to order the weight values, using the `order` command.
+- Create an object `ind` that stores the indices needed to order the weight values, using the `order` command
-- Use the bracket operator `[]` to re-order each column in the data frame.
+- Use the bracket operator `[]` to re-order each column in the data frame

 *** =hint